Management must change to secure next generation of lift truck operators, Talent in Logistics research shows

 Female operators (60%) and employees aged 18-21 (100%) said they’d rather have a good manager than a 5% pay-rise, highlighting the importance of management on employee satisfaction and engagement.

-“Positively, our research showed that these younger workers and female operators are incredibly loyal – 88% of the female operators and 100% of the 18–21-year-olds said they could see themselves working for the same company in two years.” says Ruth.
+“Positively, our research showed that these younger workers and female operators are incredibly loyal – 88% of the female operators and 100% of the 18–21-year-olds said they could see themselves working for the same company in two years.” says Laura.
 “Their responses in the survey provide a good insight into what employers need to do in order to attract more people from these groups into the workforce.”

 Young people are particularly interested in career development, with 94% of respondents aged 18-30 saying they want to progress in their career.